SHIIBA'S WORDS

 We can cite 11 different facets that complete the composition of a perfume.

-Aldehydes are recognizable by their metallic, warm or even greasy and slightly acidic smells.
-Aldehyde gives power, shine and volume to flower arrangements.
-Namely: Aldehydes is naturally present in lemon zest, but in perfumery it is a synthetic composition.
+Aldehydes are recognizable by their metallic, warm, even oily and slightly acidic odors.
+Aldehydes give power, shine and volume to floral compositions.
+Note: Aldehydes are naturally present in lemon zest, but in perfumery they are a synthetic composition.
 This facet goes particularly well with vanilla or rose.

 When we imagine the world of perfumery, we only see rhinestones and sequins.
 Yet one of the major components of perfumes is amber.
 But where does this ingredient come from? is part of the excrement rejected by the sperm whale.
 Initially viscous, it will solidify in the air while developing its seductive smell that we use in perfumes.
 The amber facet is often described as soft, sweet, the vanilla notes then fit perfectly into this facet.